Emile Hirsch: Personal life

-On October 27, 2013, Hirsch's first child was born, a boy named Valor.
-The child's mother is a woman Hirsch dated; however, they are no longer in a relationship.
+Hirsch is of German Jewish, English, and Scots-Irish ancestry.
+He resides in Los Angeles.
+He has a son born in October 2013.
+His relationship with his son's mother ended before the birth of their child.

-Assault conviction
+Assault charge

-On February 12, 2015, Hirsch was charged with aggravated assault after attacking and strangling Paramount Pictures executive Daniele Bernfeld on January 25, 2015, at Tao Nightclub in Park City, Utah.
+On February 12, 2015, Hirsch was charged with aggravated assault after attacking and attempting to strangle a female Paramount Pictures executive with his bare hands on January 25, 2015, at Tao Nightclub in Park City, Utah.
 Hirsch claimed he did not remember what had happened as the event happened when he was taking stimulants while inebriated.
 On August 17, 2015, he pleaded guilty to misdemeanor assault and was sentenced to 15 days in jail.
 He was also fined $4,750, received 90 days of probation, and was ordered to undergo 50 hours of community service.
 Hirsch entered a rehab facility following the assault.